 - Remove muffins or loaves from the oven after 15 minutes and add the crumb topping.
 This prevents it from sinking, so it stays on the top.

 - Place loaves or muffins back into the oven, and continue baking for another 25-30 minutes, or until toothpick in center comes out clean.
 Be careful not to over bake.

 - Cool at least 20 minutes before removing from pan.
 Delicious served warm, or at room temp.

 PS.
-You can add your email to the box at the top of the right-side margin to subscribe.
+You can add your email to the pop-up box at the top of this page to subscribe.
 That way you’ll be notified of all future posts and won’t miss a thing!
-You can also follow The House on Silverado on Instagram and Facebook. 💜
+You can also follow on social media.

 I got mine at an antique store in Kansas City, but this one is very similar.